ForestRun2025/pi-ricecooker-2.0/README.md

-# Raspberry Pi Rice Cooker
+# Raspberry Pi Rice Cooker 2.0
-Raspberry Pi-based web application to monitor the state of a rice cooker.
+Raspberry Pi-based web application to monitor the state of a rice cooker created by Tony DiCola.
+This version as a few updates of code and minor changes.
+It really can be used to monitor any device that provides date via simple LED lights.

+NOTE: I have learned so much from Tony DiCola's GitHub examples and videos.
+It appears he is no longer active here but the work he posted is still relavent and valuabel for beginers!

 <a href="http://imgur.com/m80danV"><img src="http://i.imgur.com/m80danVl.jpg"/></a><br/>
 A photo of the rice cooker connected to the Raspberry Pi.